Exploring $\rm Mg^{2+}$ and $\rm Ca^{2+}$ Conductors Via Solid-State Metathesis Reactions: Discussion

 \section{Discussion}

 In employing solid-state metathesis reactions of layered tellurates, we showcase the syntheses of both new and pre-existing $\rm Ca$- and $\rm Mg$-based materials, conventionally achievable not only at high temperatures but also under high pressures.
-For example, the metathetic reaction involving layered $\rm Na_4MgTeO_6$ and honeycomb-layered $\rm Li_4MgTeO_6$ with $\rm MgCl_2$/$\rm Mg(NO_3)_2$ at temperatures not exceeding 400 $^\circ$C results in ilmenite-type $\rm Mg_3TeO_6$ (high-pressure polymorph (\textbf{Figures {\ref {Figure_1}a,b,c,d,e,f}})) and corundum-type $\rm Mg_3TeO_6$ (high-temperature polymorph phase (\textbf {Supplementary Figure 4})), respectively.
-Furthermore, the metathetic reaction of honeycomb-layered $\rm Na_2Mg_2TeO_6$ yields a metastable $\rm Mg_3TeO_6$ polymorph (vacancy-type $\rm Mg_3TeO_6$ (\textbf{Figures {\ref {Figure_1}g,h,i,j,k,l}})).
+For example, the metathetic reaction at temperatures not exceeding 400 $^\circ$C involving layered $\rm Na_4MgTeO_6$ with $\rm MgCl_2$ in ambient pressure ($\rm Na_4MgTeO_6$ + $\rm 2MgCl_2 \ce{->} \rm Mg_3TeO_6$ + $\rm 4NaCl$) or $\rm MgSO_4$ under vacuum ($\rm Na_4MgTeO_6$ + $\rm 2MgSO_4 \ce{->} \rm Mg_3TeO_6$ + $\rm 2Na_2SO_4$) yields the high-pressure, high temperature $\rm Mg_3TeO_6$ (ilmenite-type) polymorph (\textbf{Figures {\ref {Figure1}a,b,c,d,e,f}}), whereas the metathetic reaction involving honeycomb-layered $\rm Li_4MgTeO_6$ with $\rm MgCl_2$ (·$\rm 6H_2O$) or $\rm MgBr_2$·$\rm 6H_2O$ produces the ambient pressure, high-temperature $\rm Mg_3TeO_6$ (corundum-type) polymorph (\textbf{Figures {\ref {Figure1}g,h,i,j,k,l,m,n,o}} and \textbf {Supplementary Figures 7--9, 49 and 50}).
+Furthermore, the metathetic reaction of honeycomb-layered $\rm Na_2Mg_2TeO_6$ with $\rm MgCl_2$ (at 400 $^\circ$C) or $\rm Mg(NO_3)_2$·$\rm 6H_2O$ (at 250 $^\circ$C), yields a metastable $\rm Mg_3TeO_6$ polymorph (vacancy-type $\rm Mg_3TeO_6$ (\textbf{Figures {\ref {Figure 2}a,b,c,d,e,f,g,h,i,j,k,l}})).
 The choice of the initial precursor compound ($\rm Li_4MgTeO_6$, $\rm Na_4MgTeO_6$, or $\rm Na_2Mg_2TeO_6$) enables polymorph selectivity of $\rm Mg_3TeO_6$, with the exothermicity of the byproduct halide/nitrate salts, due to their high lattice energy,\cite {parkin1996solid, bonneau1992solid, nartowski1998rapid} attributable to favouring the forward reaction.
-Moreover, the high lattice energy of the byproduct salt along with the low temperatures employed in the metathesis synthetic route confer an advantage in nanoparticle synthesis (\textbf {Supplementary Figure 17}), in principle by swiftly arresting growth post-nucleation, preventing substantial crystal growth.
-This contrasts with traditional solid-state synthesis methods, where high reaction temperatures often result in larger particle sizes owing to processes like particle coarsening and Ostwald ripening during crystal growth.\cite {voorhees1985theory} Additionally, we extend the solid-state metathetical approach to synthesise $\rm Ca$-based compounds, such as ilmenite-type $\rm CaMg_2TeO_6$ (or equivalently as $\rm Mg_2CaTeO_6$ (\textbf{ Figures {\ref {Figure_3}a,b,c,d,e,f}}), double-perovskite $\rm Ca_2MgTeO_6$ (\textbf{Figures {\ref {Figure_3}g,h,i,j,k,l}}), and including their derivative compositions (\textbf {Supplementary Table 2}).
+Moreover, the high lattice energy of the byproduct salt along with the low temperatures employed in the metathesis synthetic route confer an advantage in nanoparticle synthesis (\textbf {Supplementary Figure 51}), in principle by swiftly arresting growth post-nucleation, preventing substantial crystal growth.
+This contrasts with traditional solid-state synthesis methods, where high reaction temperatures often result in larger particle sizes owing to processes like particle coarsening and Ostwald ripening during crystal growth.\cite {voorhees1985theory} Additionally, we extend the solid-state metathetical approach to synthesise $\rm Ca$-based compounds, such as $\rm CaMgSiO_4$ (\textbf {Supplementary Figure 52}), ilmenite-type $\rm CaMg_2TeO_6$ (or equivalently as $\rm Mg_2CaTeO_6$ (\textbf{ Figures {\ref {Figure 6}a,b,c,d,e,f}}), double-perovskite $\rm Ca_2MgTeO_6$ (\textbf{Figures {\ref {Figure 6}g,h,i,j,k,l}}), and including their derivative compositions (\textbf {Supplementary Tables 6 and 7}).
 The versatility of the metathetical approach in synthesising a plethora of new $\rm Mg$- and $\rm Ca$-based compounds (some of which are exemplified in \red{equation (\ref{exemplified_eqs})}) is extensively detailed in the \textbf{\nameref{Section: Methods}} and \textbf {Supplementary Information} section.